carmencchow/cyclistic_casestudy/README.md

 <h3><i>Data Cleansing</i></h3>
 We've discovered that the expected 1:1 relationship between station_id and other qualitative data such as it's name and latitude is not enforced, and performing a lookup for the correct name, although possible, would not be practical or time efficient.
+To handle the variance of multiple records, we can aggregate the rows and reduce it into a single row to enforce that 1:1 relationship.

 <h2>4.
 Analyze</h2>